jayinai/ml-interview/README.md

 * Disadvantage:
     - can overfit easily (and generalize poorly)if we don't limit the depth of the tree
     - can be non-robust: A small change in the training data can lead to a totally different tree
+    - instability: sensitive to training set rotation due to its orthogonal decision boundaries

 ![decision tree](http://www.fizyka.umk.pl/~wduch/ref/kdd-tut/d-tree-iris.gif)